 Early life and scientific interests

-William Molyneux was educated at St Patrick's cathedral grammar school, and entered TCD as a fellow commoner in April 1671.
-He graduated BA in February 1674, becoming MA in 1692; his college contemporaries included the future provost St George Ashe (qv) and the politician and writer Robert (later 1st Viscount) Molesworth (qv).
+William Molyneux was educated at St Patrick's cathedral grammar school, and entered Trinity College Dublin (TCD) as a fellow commoner in April 1671.
+He graduated Bachelor of Arts in February 1674, becoming Master of Arts in 1692; his college contemporaries included the future provost St George Ashe (qv) and the politician and writer Robert (later 1st Viscount) Molesworth (qv).
 He pursued legal studies at the Middle Temple in London from June 1675 to June 1678, and on his return was called to the Dublin bar.
 Although Molyneux claimed in his 1694 autobiography to have been an unenthusiastic law student and reluctant practitioner, he was an assiduous compiler of legal commonplace-books and amassed an extensive collection of law books.

 Scientific publications and philosophical studies